arijitdas123student/talks/README.md

 # Arijit Das
 ## 2018
-1) Participated to present my project on "LiFi using Infrared Systems" at CBSE National Level Science Fair 2018 on September 2018.
+1) Nominated to present my project on "LiFi using Infrared Systems" at CBSE National Level Science Fair 2018 on September 2018.

 ## 2019
 2) Presented my group project on "Arduino based Robotic Arm for industrial transportations" at Hem Sheela Model School Science Fair, Durgapur on November 2019.